ufuksecilmis/CustomerChurn_with_XGBoost/README.md

 Total Charges: Indicates the customer’s total charges, calculated to the end of the quarter specified above.

 Churn Label: Yes = the customer left the company this quarter.
 No = the customer remained with the company.
-Directly related to Churn Value.

 # Model Results